-1 Insert the Get-Services Tailoring Kit installation CD into the CD-ROM drive.
+1 Insert the Get-Services installation CD into the CD-ROM drive.
 The Get-Services Tailoring Kit splash screen opens displaying a list of installation options.

-- 2 Install any required components for the Get-Services Tailoring Kit. - Install JDK.
-Click this button to install the Java 2 SDK on your system.
+2 Install the required platform components for the Get-Services Tailoring Kit.

+- Install JDK.
+Click this button to install the Java 2 SDK 1.3.1_05 on your system. - Install Studio.
+Click this button to install Peregrine Studio version 2.2.0.1068 on your system.